The Mechanics of

 going to church,” he said.]

-However,
+However, if the

-instead of a period, you can keep the question mark or exclamation point.
+period, you can keep the question mark or exclamation point.
 For example: [“Are

 you going to church?” he asked.]